AaryanAn/aaryan-portfolio/README.md

 - **Performance Optimizations**: Custom SCSS architecture and optimized assets
 - **Responsive Design**: Enhanced mobile and tablet experiences

-The final result represents a significant departure from the original template, tailored specifically for showcasing systems engineering and ML expertise.
+The result is a completely personalized portfolio that reflects my unique style and technical focus in systems engineering and machine learning.

 ## License
 MIT License - Feel free to fork and adapt this project for your own portfolio needs.